mrmagooey/hpcaas-container-daemon/readme.md

     POST /v1/daemon-configuration

-Similarly to code-configuration, the daemon listens for configuration items at:

-    POST /v1/code-configuration

 If the Content-Type is `application/json`, it will expect a body containing a JSON object with the following json schema.

     {